isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 Travellers serving SHN at an SDF will be informed of the checkout timing by the SDF operator.

-For travellers serving SHN at a place of residence, the SHN will end after the traveller receives a negative test result (see Stage 4B) or upon completion of the 10-day SHN, whichever is later.
+For travellers serving SHN at a place of residence, the SHN will end after the traveller receives a negative test result (see Stage 4B) <b>or</b> upon completion of the 10-day SHN, whichever is later.
 The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered.
 Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

-Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>.
-The prevailing treatment charges will apply.
+Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.

 &#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>